Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 - Get the associated application ID and secret key

 - Inject it to your Rainbow CLI application either using command `rbw configure` or command `rbw set keys`.

-**Note: Application ID and secret key will be mandatory to connect to Rainbow production platform on September'18.
-You will be able to create your application ID and secret key starting July'18**.

 #### Rainbow Pre-requisites summary